rossetti/KSLBook/docs/05-Chapter5.md

 single operator.
 Adjustment time per YBox is uniformly distributed between 7 and 14 minutes.
 After adjustments are made, the units are routed back to the inspection station to be retested.
 Assume that a part can be adjusted as many times as needed until it passes inspection.
 Build an simulation model of this system.
 Use a replication length of 30,000 minutes.
-Use stream 1 for the arrival process, stream 2 for the inspection time, and stream 3 to determine if the part passes inspection.
+Use stream 1 for the arrival process, stream 2 for the inspection time, stream 3 for the adjustment time, and stream 4 to determine if the part needs adjustment.

 a.
 Perform a warm up analysis of the total time a set spends in the system and estimate the system time to within 2 minutes with 95% confidence.